-Theorem 3 (Schmidt and Siegel) There is a $(2^m, n, O(n))$ -family of perfect hash functions H such that any $h \in H$ can be represented in $\Theta(n + \log m)$ bits and evaluated in O(1) time.
+Theorem 4 (Jacobs and van Emde Boas) There is a $(2^m, n, O(n))$ -family of perfect hash functions H such that any hash function $h \in H$ can be represented in $\Theta(n \log \log n + \log m)$ bits and evaluated in O(1) time.
+The perfect hash function can be constructed in randomized expected O(n) time.

-Though we use the result of Schmidt and Siegel, we note that for our purposes, it suffices to use the simpler scheme of Jacobs and van Emde Boas [6] which requires $O(n \log \log n + \log m)$ bits.
 Our scheme is based on the following simple idea: If the query string exactly matches with one of the strings in S, then a FKS data structure can be used to check this efficiently.
 If the query string differs from some string in S by a single bit, then it is sufficient to find such a bit position.
-We use the Schmidt-Siegel scheme to do this.
+We use the Jacobs-van Emde Boas scheme to do this.
 Given the bit position, we can then flip this bit in the query string and use the FKS data structure for an exact search to verify that the query is within Hamming distance 1 of a string in S.

-Let N(S) denote the set of all strings at Hamming distance one of a string in S. Note that $|N(S)| \leq mn$.
-For any string $x \in N(S)$, we denote by index(x), the position of the bit that was flipped in a string from S to obtain x.
+Let N(S) denote the set of all strings at Hamming distance one of a string in S. Note that $|N(S)| \leq mn$ .
+For any string $x \in N(S)$ , we denote by index(x), the position of the bit that was flipped in a string from S to obtain x.
 If there is more than one choice for index(x), we choose one arbitrarily.